artakhak/IoC.Configuration/docs/README.md

      python -m pip install sphinx sphinx-autobuild

 ### Create the documentation project with sphinx
-    -In command window run the following commands:
+    -One time only: in command window run the following commands:

     cd "k:\..\IoC.Configuration\docs"
     sphinx-quickstart #this will build the Sphinx doc project.